yaswanthteja/Python_Resources/Interview_Questions.md

         String2+=i
 print('Alphabets in string are :' + String2)
 ```
-# Write a program to check whether a character is a vowel or consonant
+# 7.Write a program to check whether a character is a vowel or consonant
 ```
 #get user input
 Char =  input()